zhuolonghao/zhuolonghao.github.io/_posts/2022-07-01-shadow-banking-mp.md

 https://www.federalreserve.gov/econres/notes/feds-notes/what-happened-in-money-markets-in-september-2019-20200227.htm
 https://libertystreeteconomics.newyorkfed.org/2022/01/the-feds-latest-tool-a-standing-repo-facility/

-## MMMFs and "Balance Sheet Normalization"
+## Money Market Funds and "Balance Sheet Normalization"

 [The financial crisis of 2008](https://en.wikipedia.org/wiki/Financial_crisis_of_2007%E2%80%932008) and [the COVID-19 recession](https://en.wikipedia.org/wiki/COVID-19_recession) in 2020 had forced the Federal Reserve to purchase large quantities of financial assets, known as "Quantitative Easing" or [QE](https://www.visualcapitalist.com/the-feds-balance-sheet-the-other-exponential-curve/).
 This expansionary monetary policy has expanded the Fed’s balance sheet from less than $900 billion before 2008 to about $8.9 trillion as of May, 2022; The majority is US Treasuries of $5.7 trillion, followed by the agency mortgage-backed securities of $2.7 trillion.